e3o8o/triggerr/docs/03_development/04_BUILD_SYSTEM_ARCHITECTURE.md

 ## Overview

-The Triggerr platform uses an enterprise-grade build system based on **TypeScript Project References** with strict type safety enforcement.
-This document provides comprehensive guidance for understanding, maintaining, and extending the build system.
+The Triggerr platform uses an enterprise-grade build system based on **TypeScript Project References** with strict type safety enforcement, enhanced with **dual-chain Solidity smart contract compilation and deployment**.
+This document provides comprehensive guidance for understanding, maintaining, and extending the build system across both TypeScript and Solidity codebases.

 ## Table of Contents